danstever/wp-remote-request-check/trunk/readme.txt

 License: GPLv2 or later

 == Description ==
-Checks if the WordPress HTTP API is able to be used by making calls using wp_remote_requst().
+Checks if the WordPress HTTP API is able to be used by making calls using wp_remote_request().

 A textfield allows entering URLs.
 If left blank, the request will use http://google.com.